osilander/203.311/Week5/Week5.md

 Indel/SNP+MNP ratio          : 2.11 (97/46)
 ```

+#### QUESTION
+1. Look at the statistics.
+One ratio that is mentioned in the statistics is transition transversion ratio (*ts/tv*).
+Does the observed ratio makes sense?
+Why or why not?

-#### Variant filtration
+### Variant filtration

 Variant filtration is a big topic in itself.
-There is no consens yet and research on how to best filter variants is ongoing.
-In addition (and rather surprisingly), the two methods that we have used to call variants, ``vcftools mpileup`` and ``freebayes`` differ considerably the quality scores that they assign. ``vcftools`` assigns a maximum of 228; ``freebayes`` has no maximum, and you will see that many scores are above 1000.
+There is no consensus yet, and research on how to best filter variants is ongoing.
+In addition (and rather surprisingly), the two methods that we have used to call variants, `vcftools mpileup` and `freebayes` (not covered here) differ considerably the quality scores that they assign. `vcftools` assigns a maximum of 228; `freebayes` has no maximum, and you may scores above 1000.

 We will do some simple filtration procedures here.
 For one, we can filter out low quality reads.